sbecker11/coordinate-axes/README_related_topics.md

 * Laravel and Sympfony: popular PHP frameworks for building web applications.
 * Composer a dependency manager for PHP, similar to npm for JavaScript or pip for Python.

+#### WordPress
-#### WordPress is a content management system (CMS) built on PHP.
+WordPress is a content management system (CMS) built on PHP.
 It is not a framework or a dependency manager, but rather a full-fledged application that provides a platform for creating and managing websites, blogs, and other types of content.

 ## Three.js:
 This example JavaScript app uses the Three.js library, which lets you create and view 3D models in your browser.

 #### Three.js alternatives include:
 * Babylon.js: A powerful, open-source 3D engine that supports WebGL and WebGPU.
 It provides a comprehensive set of features for creating complex 3D scenes and games.
-*  A-Frame: A web framework for building virtual reality (VR) experiences.
+*  A-Frame: A web framework for building virtual reality (VR) Wexperiences.
 It is built on top of Three.js and provides an easy-to-use, declarative HTML-like syntax.
 *  PlayCanvas: A game engine that provides a visual development environment and a powerful JavaScript API for creating 3D content.
 *  p5.js: A JavaScript library that makes it easy to create 3D graphics and interactive content.
 It is built on top of WebGL and provides a simple API for drawing and animating 3D objects.